-Figure 4.15: Weekdays HVAC profile, source: IES-VE software, 2019
+Figure 4.15: Weekdays HVAC profile, source: IES-VE software, 2019 system because most of the time employees prefer to close the curtains due to the sun glare.
+While in the weekends lighting system will be switched off.

 - Lighting profile